 • Priority to attend group trips to museums in Maryland, Washington DC, and Pennsylvania

-If the prospect of engaging Museum visitors, enhancing your own knowledge of art history, and serving as a liaison between the Academy Art Museum and the public interests you, please join us on Thursday, October 12, 2017 from 10–11 a.m. for an information session on the AAM Docent Program.
+If the prospect of engaging Museum visitors, enhancing your own knowledge of art history, and serving as a liaison between the Academy Art Museum and the public interests you, please join us on Thursday, November 2, 2017 at 11 a.m. for an information session on the AAM Docent Program.

 Please RSVP via email or telephone to Curatorial Assistant, Amanda Beck, at firstname.lastname@example.org or (410) 822-2787.